-- (F) In any action taken to enforce compliance with the deed restrictions, the County Counsel shall, if compliance is ordered by a court of competent jurisdiction, take all action that may be allowed by law to recover all of the County's costs of action including legal services; and - (G) Compliance with the agreement will be monitored and enforced in compliance with the measures included in the agreement. - (3) For-Sale Housing Conditions.
-In the case of a for-sale housing development, the agreement shall provide for the following conditions governing the initial sale and use of designated dwelling units during the applicable restriction period: - (A) Designated dwelling units shall be owner-occupied by eligible households, or by qualified residents in the case of senior housing; and - (B) The initial purchaser of each designated dwelling unit shall execute an instrument or agreement approved by the County which: - (I) Restricts the sale of the unit in compliance with Section 83.03.120 (Control of Resale) of this Chapter, or other applicable County policy or ordinance, during the applicable use restriction period; - (II) Contains provisions as the County may require to ensure continued compliance with this Chapter and State law; and - (III) Shall be recorded against the parcel containing the designated dwelling unit. - (4) Rental Housing Conditions.
-In the case of a rental housing development, the agreement shall provide for the following conditions governing the use of designated dwelling units during the applicable restriction period: - (A) The rules and procedures for qualifying tenants, establishing affordable rent, filling vacancies, and maintaining the designated dwelling units for qualified tenants; - (B) Provisions requiring owners to annually verify tenant incomes and maintain books and records to demonstrate compliance with this Chapter;
+- (C) When providing the written approval, the County shall confirm that the price (rent or sale) of the designated dwelling unit is consistent with the limits established for low and very low-income households, as published by HUD; - (D) The County shall have the authority to enter into other agreements with the developer, or purchasers of the designated dwelling units, to ensure that the required dwelling units are continuously occupied by eligible households; - (E) Applicable deed restrictions, in a form satisfactory to the County Counsel, shall contain provisions for the enforcement of owner or developer compliance.
+Any default or failure to comply may result in foreclosure, specific performance, or withdrawal of the Certificate of Occupancy; - (F) In any action taken to enforce compliance with the deed restrictions, the County Counsel shall, if compliance is ordered by a court of competent jurisdiction, take all action that may be allowed by law to recover all of the County's costs of action including legal services; and - (G) Compliance with the agreement will be monitored and enforced in compliance with the measures included in the agreement. - (3) For-Sale Housing Conditions.
+In the case of a for-sale housing development, the agreement shall provide for the following conditions governing the initial sale and use of designated dwelling units during the applicable restriction period: - (A) Designated dwelling units shall be owner-occupied by eligible households, or by qualified residents in the case of senior housing; and - (B) The initial purchaser of each designated dwelling unit shall execute an instrument or agreement approved by the County which: - (I) Restricts the sale of the unit in compliance with section 83.03.120 (Control of Resale), or other applicable County policy or ordinance, during the applicable use restriction period;

-- (C) Provisions requiring owners to submit an annual report to the County, which includes the name, address, and income of each person occupying the designated dwelling units, and which identifies the bedroom size and monthly rent or cost of each unit; and - (D) The applicable use restriction period shall comply with the time limits for continued availability in § section 83.03.0870 (Continued Availability). - (c) Execution of Agreement. - (1) Following Board approval of the agreement, and execution of the agreement by all parties, the County shall record the completed agreement on the parcels designated for the construction of designated dwelling units, at the County Recorder's Office. - (2) The approval and recordation shall take place at the same time as the Final Map or, where a map is not being processed, before issuance of Building Permits for the designated dwelling units. - (3) The agreement shall be binding on all future owners, developers, and/or successors-in-interest.
+- (II) Contains provisions as the County may require to ensure continued compliance with this Chapter and State law; and - (III) Shall be recorded against the parcel containing the designated dwelling unit. - (4) Rental Housing Conditions.
+In the case of a rental housing development, the agreement shall provide for the following conditions governing the use of designated dwelling units during the applicable restriction period: - (A) The rules and procedures for qualifying tenants, establishing affordable rent, filling vacancies, and maintaining the designated dwelling units for qualified tenants; - (B) Provisions requiring owners to annually verify tenant incomes and maintain books and records to demonstrate compliance with this Chapter; - (C) Provisions requiring owners to submit an annual report to the County, which includes the name, address, and income of each person occupying the designated dwelling units, and which identifies the bedroom size and monthly rent or cost of each unit; and - (D) The applicable use restriction period shall comply with the time limits for continued availability in section 83.03.080 (Continued Availability). - (c) Execution of Agreement. - (1) Following Board approval of the agreement and execution of the agreement by all parties, the County shall record the completed agreement on the parcels designated for the construction of designated dwelling units at the County Recorder's Office. - (2) The approval and recordation shall take place at the same time as the Final Map or, where a map is not being processed, before issuance of Building Permits for the designated dwelling units.

+(3) The agreement shall be binding on all future owners, developers, and/or successors-in-interest.

-83.03.1240 Control of Resale.
+83.03.120 Control of Resale.